Dremet/ksup_analyzer/README.md

 This is a community project kicked-off by Dremet but everyone is welcome to contribute and use the code, see Licence at the bottom.

 ## When
-This project was launched at the end of June 2023 when the version 1.5.0 of the game was released because the .header replay files did not hold that much valuable information before.
+This project was launched at the beginning of September 2023 when Karting Superstars was released.
+Previously, the csup_anazlyer was launched at the end of June 2023 when the version 1.5.0 of the game was released because the .header replay files did not hold that much valuable information before.

 ## Why
 The purpose of this libary is to analyze race data.
 There is currently no API you can request race data/statistics from and also there is no in-game race history/statistics functionality.